 The advent of the gig economy has spurred a need to earn extra money and maintain a better work/life balance.
 Thus, more and more people today are becoming a part of the gig culture.
 Millennials form the largest group of independent workers in this fastest-growing segment of the economy.
 Moreover, Gen-Z has already started earning through freelance jobs.

 Technology has also played a very important role and is one of the main reasons why the gig economy is on the rise.
-Technology is the enabler of the gig and online freelancing trend, making the online marketplaces more accessible than any other time in history.
+Technology is the enabler of the gig and online freelancing trend, making online marketplaces more accessible than any other time in history.
 Thanks to gig economy apps and websites, it has become very simple and easy for people to find a gig job just from the comfort of their homes.
-Both business owners and individuals in search for jobs can easily communicate through a gig platform for contractual, freelance or part-time job agreements.
+Both business owners and individuals in search of jobs can easily communicate through a gig platform for contractual, freelance, or part-time job agreements.
 This is a fruitful arrangement for both the employer and workforce as the employer can remotely hire gig workers while the employee can earn extra money.
 So it is evident that without online gig economy platforms, this market sector would not be where it is today.

 Let us take a look at some different gig economy platforms.

 The evolution of the labor force and workplace today has enabled tens of thousands of employers and employees to adopt on-demand work arrangements as it gives them greater flexibility.
 You can hire remote workers through ShiftPixy for different types of gig economy jobs and save valuable resources such as time, money, and energy.
 Meanwhile, contingent workers can find reliable and well-paid temporary job opportunities to make extra income.
 ShiftPixy will be come one of the top gig economy companies, especially in the restaurant and food industries as the pandemic continues to effect how people have changed buying behavior – especially with the use of a food delivery app.